Indian Muslims fear for their lives after sectarian riots grip New Delhi | DW | 27.02.2020

 The protests are the latest bout of civil unrest over a controversial citizenship law known as the Citizenship Amendment Act (CAA).
 Indian Muslims are concerned the law would turn them into second class citizens.

-The protests began Monday, and gradually disintegrated into sectarian violence as Hindus, who overwhelmingly support the law, and Muslims, who oppose it, began attacking each other.
+The unrest began late Sunday and gradually disintegrated into sectarian violence as Hindus, who overwhelmingly support the law, and Muslims, who oppose it, began attacking each other.

-"We know that these apps provide details of car owners and it can be easily downloaded," said one intelligence official.
+"We know that these apps provide details of car owners and it can be easily downloaded," one intelligence official said.

 Read more: Opinion: India's new citizenship act is unconstitutional